Projects About

 Phase 3.1 · Defining the first usable version

-The first version tests context, recommendation, explanation and save or plan actions.
+The MVP validates one core loop: user context, meal suggestion, explanation and save or plan action.

 1